Finite potential well

 The finite potential well (also known as the finite square well) is a concept from quantum mechanics.
 It is an extension of the infinite potential well, in which a particle is confined to a "box", but one which has finite potential "walls".
 Unlike the infinite potential well, there is a probability associated with the particle being found outside the box.
 The quantum mechanical interpretation is unlike the classical interpretation, where if the total energy of the particle is less than the potential energy barrier of the walls it cannot be found outside the box.
 In the quantum interpretation, there is a non-zero probability of the particle being outside the box even when the energy of the particle is less than the potential energy barrier of the walls (cf quantum tunnelling).

-Particle in a 1-dimensional box
+Particle in a one-dimensional potential well

-For the 1-dimensional case on the x-axis, the time-independent Schrödinger equation can be written as:
+For the one-dimensional case on the x-axis, the time-independent Schrödinger equation can be written as: